 3. Find the Best Place to Buy CBD Oil.

 Once you get your prescription from your GP, your local pharmacy can order the product on your behalf.
 Depending on where you live, the price may fluctuate, and delivery times can be unpredictable.
 We have also had patients being offered almost double the price of what another pharmacy would charge!
+Alternatively, if you become one of our patients we can dispense your medication through our pharmacy, ensuring you are only charged a fair price.

 4. Consider Paying for The Product Over Time.